 After the risk events were identified along with their corresponding risk scores the team developed a Risk Response Matrix in order to highlight the appropriate response given the presence of the risk, what the contingency plans were, the trigger which would signify that the risk had occurred, and the responsible party for addressing the risk.
-All of these components functioned hand in hand with the Monitoring and Controlling stage as oversight for each of the activities and the due diligence to plan for the project risk(s) aligned to best practices in project management.
+All of these components functioned hand in hand with the Monitoring and Controlling stage as oversight for each of the activities and the due diligence to plan for the project risk(s) are necessary components of each stage.
 Below is the Risk Response Matrix as it correlates to the risks ascribed in the Risk Assessment Form.

-Table x: Risk Response Matrix
+Table 3: Risk Response Matrix